aalfiann/reSlim/readme.md

 ### logs/

-Your custom log will be place in here as default.<br>
+Default log will be place in here.
 You can add your custom log in your any container or router.

 ### modules/{your-module}

-You have to create new folder for each different module project.
+You have to create new folder for each different app or module project.

 **How to create new reSlim modules?**
 Please look at this very simple project on [Github.com](https://github.com/aalfiann/reSlim-modules-first_mod).

 ### routers/

 All the files with the routes.
-Each file contents the routes of an specific functionality.<br>
+Each file contents the routes of an specific functionality.
-It is very important that the names of the files inside this folder follow this pattern: name.router.php
+It is very important that the names of the files inside this folder follow this pattern: **name.router.php**

 Learn more deeply